s0phialiu/sophliu9/README.md

 - 👋 Hi, I’m Sophia!
-- 👀 I’m interested in app development and network security
+- 👀 I’m interested in developing iOS apps and websites
-- 📫 Reach me at sophialiu548@gmail.com
+- 📫 Reach me at sl175@illinois.edu

 <!---
 sophliu9/sophliu9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.